morpho-labs/safer/README.md

 1. Put the transaction's raw data in `signatures/tx.json`
 2. Hash the transaction's raw data: `make hash`
 3. To sign the data with a Ledger, run: `make sign:ledger`
-4. Share the content of `signatures.txt` with the signer who will execute the transaction on the Safe.
+4. Share the content of `signatures.txt` with the signer who will execute the transaction on the Safe

 ### Batch signatures and execute transaction

-1. Make at least `threshold` signatures are available in `/signatures/signatures.txt`, each one per line
+1. Make sure at least `threshold` signatures are available in `/signatures/signatures.txt`, each one per line
 2. To execute the transaction on the Safe with a Ledger, run: `make exec:ledger`

 ## Advanced options